Social projects

 Volodymyr Nosov actively supports cultural projects in Ukraine, in particular through his cooperation with the “don't Take Fake” team.
 The funds raised from these initiatives were donated to restore art institutions, monuments, and museums in Ukraine, following their damage or destruction inflicted by Putin’s aggressors.
 Among the team’s projects:

 • “Spectral Poetry” is a project by Spanish artist Pablo Valbuena, which aims to give voices to the closed monuments in Kyiv, Ukraine’s capital.
 Three monuments barricaded against Russian missiles came to life in a light show, accompanied by readings from Ukrainian poets.
-The project stressed how essential it is for a nation to preserve its history and culture when under attack, thus highlighting how art endures even in times of war.
+The project emphasized the importance of preserving a nation's history and culture when under attack, thereby highlighting how art endures even in times of war.

 Header image